JimmyJHickey/jimmyjhickey.com/_posts/2020-02-22-ST705-Restrited-Normal-Equations.md

 $$

 ## c
-**Find the BLUE of $p$ in this situtaion.**
+**Find the BLUE of $p$ in this situation.**

 If we look at our model from part (b) we will notice that our errors have mean 0 and are uncorrelated; however, they are not equal.
-So, we will nee dot rescale our model before getting the BLUE.
+So, we will need to rescale our model before getting the BLUE.

 $$
 	\begin{align}